 The love you show your children this Valentine's Day doesn't have to be all hearts and flowers and chocolate.

-“Love” has made waves for its difficult imagery, including a child huddling under a piano while parents fight.
-But de la Peña believes we shouldn’t shield children from darkness.
+“Love” celebrates love even in times of difficulty and darkness, and made waves for its imagery, including a child huddling under a piano while parents fight.
+But Matt de la Peña believes we shouldn’t shield children from darkness.